mivanit/dendron-ical-integration/README.md

 # Setup

-I reccomend setting up a bash script (see `run_all.sh`) to run this script regularly on your Dendron vault, and then upload the resulting ical file somewhere.
+I reccomend setting up a bash script (see `run_all.sh` for the tests) to run this script regularly on your Dendron vault, and then upload the resulting ical file somewhere.

 I do this by having the script place the ical file into a folder that is synced to Google drive, which then automatically uploads the file which can be viewed via a shared link.